jerhon/honlsoft-v2/blog/2022/2022-02-18-software-architecture-clean-architecture.md

 In this way the infrastructure components depend on the Domain Types and they depend on something such as a persistence library.
 I'm able to keep dependencies on technology out of our domain and use technology libraries without it becoming central to the business logic.

+Another way to look at it, if my persistence library changes, that doesn't change the domain logic, it changes the infrastructure, and the domain logic should behave the same.

 ## Application Layer

 The application layer is really the starting point of the application.